I wanted to write a little something about the newspaper Charlie Hebdo in the context of the horrible events of January 2015.

 The fact is that we have never bought a single copy of that newspaper and we don’t know anyone around us that has.This is why the issue before the attack was only distributed in less than 45,000 copies and Charlie Hebdo have faced some hard times for a while now (even trying to raise funds 2 months ago).

-Most of the murdered cartoonist have been famous for 40+ years and have been published in many of the leading newspapers/magazines in France.
+Most of the cartoonists who were murdered had been famous for 40+ years and had cartoons published in many of the leading newspapers/magazines in France.
 One of them, Cabu, was even part of a children’s morning show that EVERY French person my age was raised on: Recré A2! (he then drew PC cartoons for it of course).

 Charlie Hebdo made cartoons about EVERYONE: the president, the pope, the Front National, homosexuals, homophobes, the rich, the poor, Obama, and of course what they are mostly known for right now: the muslim faith.
 No one was ever spared, everyone was fair game.